hackercouch/hackercouch/README.md

 - Make sure the build passes
 - Go check hackercouch.com the next time you are travelling.

+See [add.md](add.md) for more detailed instructions.

-The idea isn't new, it has been tried before as well.
+The idea isn't new, it has been [tried before][original] as well.
 The reason I'm trying this again is:

 - I love the idea of a Fork->PR->Merge->Publish flow with almost zero effort.
 - hackercouch.com was available.